chartjs/Chart.js/docs/general/interactions/modes.md

 See `'index'` mode

 ## index
 Finds item at the same index.
 If the `intersect` setting is true, the first intersecting item is used to determine the index in the data.
-If `intersect` false the nearest item is used to determine the index.
+If `intersect` false the nearest item, in the x direction, is used to determine the index.

 ```javascript
 var chart = new Chart(ctx, {